We Are Your Friends: In conversation with Justice’s Xavier de Rosnay

 At the same time, we wanted to release the live music (of what we were playing at the time), so we thought maybe instead of just releasing the live record – because no one really cares about live recordings – maybe we would release the documentary and then the music was the “bonus” for the documentary.
 We went on tour for about three weeks in the US and just shot every minute of it, and we came back to Paris with ~300 hours of rush.
 We started to edit knowing that just with these edits we would create a story that is not really a total story, because we don’t really tell people, “Oh this happened, and then we went there,” or whatever.
 Sometimes people will make their own story because you have two or three sequences or dialogue lines that follow each other, but they’re not really linked, and that makes you imagine some sort of backstory which is really fun.
 It was really fun to do!

-Yeah, that definitely sounds more fun than anything, but that’s a lot of work going into the editing?!
+That definitely sounds more fun than anything – but, that’s a lot of work going into the editing?!

 Yeah!
 But, the thing that is necessary for a documentary – it can be about birds or a tour or how to make [something] – it’s always with an angle.
 It’s always subjective, it’s always augmented reality.
 When you have 300 hours of rush and you transform it into 50 minutes, it means that you concentrate 300 hours of reality into an object of 50 minutes where everything is “Pushed to 11”, because it’s condensed!
 It’s a concentrate of reality, which also makes it way more fun, but that’s the point of film making.